outbred/SimpleSamSettings/README.md

 Every application requires user-, application-, and other defined settings.
 The maintenance of these settings can be horrendous over time if not property architectured and maintained.

-SimpleSameSettings aims to ease the burden of creating, managing, saving, and restoring settings for any application in .NET Standard.
+SimpleSamSettings aims to ease the burden of creating, managing, saving, and restoring settings for any application in .NET Standard.

 Available on nuget [here](https://www.nuget.org/packages/SimpleSamSettings.Framework/1.0.0)